 Once you see the pattern, transposing becomes instant.
 You’re not converting F to D to G — you’re just moving the same relationships to a new starting point.

 This is the foundation of how professional musicians think about music.
+If you’re still building your open chord vocabulary, start with G, C, and D — the three greatest guitar chords.
 The capo tool above handles the conversion for you, but understanding why it works unlocks everything else.

 This shows you what to play…